davidmfoley/isolate-react/docusaurus/docs/More/Dependencies/01-dependency-removal.md

 ---
-title: The most powerful dependency is the one removed
+title: The best dependency is no dependency
-sidebar_label: But first
 ---

 Before we get into all of the techniques we can use to invert a dependency, let's look at the most powerful technique we have for dealing with unruly dependencies: get rid of them.